Malin Head to Fanad Lighthouse (80km)

 Experience another dream day on the Wild Atlantic Way zipping from one gorgeous coastal town to the next.
 A cup of fresh coffee and warm pastry straight out of the oven at Pudding Row in Easkey is a treat that every cyclist deserves.
 Catch glimpses of surfers riding waves as you pass Enniscrone and cycle alongside the Moy Estuary into Ballina.

-End the day at the next Wild Atlantic Way Signature Point, Downpatrick Head, and get a fantastic view of towering Dún Briste.
+End the day at the next Wild Atlantic Way landmark, Downpatrick Head, and get a fantastic view of towering Dún Briste.
 Watch out for colourful puffins flying overhead as a magical day on the Wild Atlantic Way draws to a close.
-The 15 Wild Atlantic Way Signature Points mark places that epitomise this part of the world with spectacular headlands, unique historical points, gorgeous beaches and so much more.

 Downpatrick Head to Keem Beach (110km)